dkelly255/PP4-Fantasy-Football-Centre/USER EXPERIENCE.md

 The Bootstrap framework has been used to construct the Surface of the website, with the following design choices helping to deliver the optimum user experience:

 - Typography

+For the Fonts on the site I am using a combination of [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) and [Lato](https://fonts.google.com/specimen/Lato?query=lato) to display the content.
+As per the overview on Google Fonts linked above, Lato is a sans serif typeface family started in the summer of 2010 by Warsaw-based designer Łukasz Dziedzic (“Lato” means “Summer” in Polish), whereas Roboto has a dual nature, with a mechanical skeleton and the forms are largely geometric.
+At the same time, the font features friendly and open curves.
+While some grotesks distort their letterforms to force a rigid rhythm, Roboto doesn’t compromise, allowing letters to be settled into their natural width.
+This makes for a more natural reading rhythm more commonly found in humanist and serif types.

 - Imagery
 - Color Palette
 - Summernote - WYSIWYG editor for admin panel